thisisbipin/decentralized-rating-system/README.md

 - A Blockchain network is a decentralized, distributed ledger which has rigorous Cryptographic concepts, Consensus mechanisms which makes it reliable, trustworthy and impossible to hack.
-- Any thing written in blockchain can’t be removed unless done legally, making rating systems      and consumer friendly
+- Any thing written in blockchain can’t be removed unless done legally, making rating systems consumer friendly.
 - It will also ensure that our system doesn't have single point of faliure.